ShadowAcolyte/sudoku-solver/README.md

  Make sure that the string length is exactly 81 characters, and include trailing '0's and '.'s

+ If the `--no-info` flag is provided, the program prints the solved state as a string without any additional information, if no solution is found it prints 0

 ## Building from source
  Go into a directory of your choice, and clone the repository: